 1. Just believe us.
 Don’t make us explain every detail to prove to you that it is true.
 Don’t ask to see lab work to prove it’s true.
 Don’t try to trick us into eating things we are allergic to in order to prove that we are not allergic.
 Don’t shove the item we are allergic to toward us and ask us to eat it or take us to a restaurant and intentionally buy us food we cannot eat.
 Don’t tell us that it is healthy so we can’t be allergic to it.
-Don’t tell us that if we just had enough faith or positive thoughts we could eat whatever we want.
+Don’t tell us that if we just had enough faith or positive thoughts we could eat whatever we want an not react.
+All of those things listed here have happened to me or someone I care about.

 2. Listen to us when we explain how sensitive we are.
 Sometimes, the food sensitivity only bothers us in certain forms, like cooked is okay but raw is not.
 For someone else, even the very smell of the item or if it’s just being cooked in the same room could result in a serious reaction.
 Listen to what we say and don’t ignore it.
 If you want to be helpful, don’t for instance, have a peanut butter sandwich next to someone who you know is super sensitive to peanuts.
 Don’t boil noodles in the same room with someone who has a severe wheat allergy.
 If you act like a jerk, we probably won’t want to be around you.
 Don’t make us avoid you because you can’t be considerate.